Loving or Having Sex with a Woman Who's Been Raped

 Once a woman has shared that she survived a rape and the two of you have talked about it to a limited extent, let some time pass — hours or even a day or so — and then come back to her.
 Ask her if it's okay if you ask her some questions about it.
 In terms of the rape, you might want to ask her how it has affected how she feels toward men, or you might want to ask how it has affected how she feels toward sex.
 Ask her how she feels about the way you treat her in bed, and ask her if there are things you could do to make her feel safer and more comfortable.

 Some women may want to talk extensively about their experience, while other women may not want to discuss it much at all.
 As far as you are concerned, however she chooses to talk about it is absolutely fine.
 One thing that I recommend, especially if you are with a woman who doesn't want to talk about it, is to read about other women's experiences.
-You will find that reading about other women's experiences, whether online or in books, will make understand better the horror of rape.
+You will find that reading about other women's experiences, whether online or in books, will allow you to better understand the horror of rape.
 I am including here a good resource to learn more about the effects of rape.

 Is a woman stronger in the end after surviving and healing from a rape?